 - Protection and Enhancement of the Cultural Environment

 - Archaeological and Historic Preservation Act of 1974

 - Evaluation of Flood Hazards in Flood Plains

 - Lead-Based Paint Poisoning Prevention Act

 To help determine which public policy requirements and objectives apply to the institution and whether a requirement should be included in a consortium agreement or contract for routine goods or services under the grant, review the chart on the following link (scroll down the page to Exhibit 2): NIH Grants Policy Statement, Part II: Terms and Conditions of NIH Grant Awards, Subpart A, Exhibit 2.

 Note: Even if the exhibit indicates that a requirement is not applicable, the public policy requirement could be applicable in a specific situation, e.g., if a contract under a grant involves research activity.
 Therefore, this exhibit should be used as general guidance only.

 The grantee should consult the terms and conditions of its award and should contact the GMO if it has any question concerning the applicability of a particular public policy requirement or objective.

 The exhibit also indicates where, in the NIHGPS, the individual public policy requirements and objectives are covered in more detail.
 The grantee should consult the governing statute, regulations, or other cited policies or documents for complete information.

-Refer to: USC CHAPTER 10 - DRUG-FREE WORKPLACE
+Refer to: USC CHAPTER 10 - DRUG-FREE WORKPLACE (PDF)